 Complexity Veiled by Simplicity

 The inspiration for the building of the South Course was born out of a desire to present the guests at Arcadia Bluffs with a golfing experience unlike that of any other golf destination in America.
 To present players with the opportunity to play a golf course that would stand as a testament to the challenges and emotions experienced only at a few select classic private courses from golf’s earliest days.
-Golf is a process; an experience of breaking down challenges to reveal the best solution.
 The objective for the South Course would be to design a golf course by strategically positioning a collection of elements, serene in their appearance, ultimately creating a veil of simplicity over the complexity of the challenges that await.
 It is this aspect of enduring classic design that both confounds and excites golfers, leaving them with an elevated anticipation to return.